ArnasPuskunigis/Cursed-Treasure/README.md

-This is a C++ game made with OpenGL without a game engine.
+This is a 3D, 3rd person shooting game made with the Unity game engine about defeating waves of enemies written in C#.

 # Itch.io link: